nealbarshes/nealbarshes.github.io/PatientEducation/index.md

 Collected here are some videos to help inform you.
-I recommend these first three videos for <b>everyone</b> with diabetes</b>.
+I recommend these first three videos for <b><u>everyone</u> with diabetes</b>.

-NOTE: these videos are educational only.
+<b><u>NOTE</u>: These videos are educational only.
 These do NOT represent medical advice.
-Please talk with your health care providers for medical advice specific to you.
+Please talk with your health care providers for medical advice specific to you.<b>

 1. How diabetes can lead to foot problems and leg amputations, how to prevent problems, and what to look out for.
 Under 3 minutes in duration: